johna-lee/striker-project/README.md

 [comment]: <> (Insert Bigquery merge screenshot)

-Lastly, the age column had to be transformed from a string year-days format to a year integer format.
+Lastly, the age column had to be transformed from a string year-days format to an integer year format.
 The below shows the SQL queries used, where a temporary column was created, nulls assigned 0, string split on "-" delimiter, age column deleted, and the new updated column renamed to age.

 [comment]: <> (Insert combined age query screenshots)